• Product Introduction

 $fetch is the simplest method to initiate a network request.

-useFetch is a wrapper around $fetch that fetches data only once in common rendering.
+useFetch is a wrapper around $fetch that only gets data once in common rendering.

 useAsyncData is a common asynchronous task processor that seamlessly integrates any asynchronous operation (such as API request, database query, or complex calculation) into Nuxt's rendering lifecycle, with automatic handling of server-side rendering (SSR), client navigation, and status management.